magpie-align/magpie/README.md

 - ❌: Not work.
 - ❓: Untested.

+The navigation of available Magpie datasets can be found [here](navigation.md).

 We hope Magpie can contribute to the democratization of AI with enhanced transparency of model alignment processes!

 ## Abstract